kaaproject/kaa/Programming-guide/Key-platform-features/Common-Type-Library/index.md

 }
 ```

-The CTL user interface automatically suggests the next available version (max loaded + 1) for a given FQN when creating a new CT schema.
+Attempting to load a CT schema with no version or with a used version will result in an error.
-CT schema can have dependencies on other CT schemas.
+A CT schema can have dependencies on other CT schemas.
-CT schema dependencies defined as an array of FQN-version combinations (identifiers of referenced CT schemas, see org.kaaproject.sample.ReferencedCT in the example above).
+CT schema dependencies are defined as an array of the CT schema IDs (for example, see org.kaaproject.sample.ReferencedCT schema in the code snippet above).
-Deleting CT schema is only permitted if its FQN-version combination is not referenced in any other CT schemas.
+Deleting a CT schema is only permitted if its ID is not referenced in any other CT schema.
 Cyclic dependencies are not permitted.
-(Thus, CT schemas are nodes in a directed acyclic graph of dependencies.)
+Thus, CT schemas are nodes in a directed acyclic graph of dependencies.

 # CT scopes and visibility

-CTs can be defined within *scopes*: SYSTEM, TENANT, and APPLICATION.
+CTs can be defined within **scopes**: System, Tenant, and Application.
-Scopes impact the visibility of CTs: for example, a CT defined with the application scope in App A is not visible for App B.
+Scopes impact the visibility of CTs.
+For example, a CT defined within the Application scope in Application A is not visible for Application B.
-FQNs cannot conflict in any given scope.
+Any FQN is unique within its scope.
-An attempt to create a new CT with a conflicting FQN will result in an error.
+Attempting to create a CT with an FQN that already exists in the scope will result in an error.

-Creating different CTs with matching FQNs within different applications of the same tenant is permitted, even though not advised.
-Prior to creating such a CT, a warning message will be displayed to the user in the Administration UI.
+>**IMPORTANT:** You can create a CT with an FQN that already exists in other scope, but this is not recommended.
+>Attempting to do so will result in a warning message.
+{:.important}

 The expected outcomes of an attempt to create a CT with a non-unique FQN are summarized in the following table.